International Council for Traditional Music

 A Non-Governmental Organization in Formal Consultative Relations with UNESCO

-Guidelines for the Programme Committee of ICTM World Conferences
+Guidelines for the Programme Committee of ICTMD World Conferences

-These are the Guidelines cited in the ICTM Memorandum on the organization of ICTM World Conferences.
+These are the Guidelines cited in the ICTMD Memorandum on the organization of ICTMD World Conferences.

-The Memorandum on the organization of ICTM World Conferences reads:
+The Memorandum on the organization of ICTMD World Conferences reads:

 2. Programme Committee